SharePoint/sp-dev-docs/docs/general-development/social-feed-rest-api-reference-for-sharepoint.md

 ## My/Likes
 <a name="bk_myLikes"> </a>

 Gets the feed of microblog posts that the current user likes, represented by **LikeReference** thread types.
-See [Reference threads and digest threads in SharePoint Server 2013 social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).
+See [Reference threads and digest threads in SharePoint social feeds](reference-threads-and-digest-threads-in-sharepoint-server-social-feeds.md).